 Underlying message: I’m insecure because I’m not good enough, I’m afraid of rejection, losing my job and economic fears.

-- You could be afraid that someone else could give a better, more interesting presentation.
+- You could be afraid that someone else could give a better, more exciting presentation.

-Underlying message: I’m afraid of being incompetent, I’m afraid that I’ll look like a fool if I try to tell a joke to break the ice.
+Underlying message: I’m afraid of being incompetent, I’m worried that I’ll look like a fool if I try to tell a joke to break the ice.

 Stop and Examine these Underlying Messages and Fears